nomad-86/RPG-Adventure/README.md

 - `Add` a new feature, story or file.
 - `Change` an existing feature, story or file.
-- `Refactor` to improve code with changing behaviour.
+- `Refactor` improves code without changing behaviour.
 - `Deprecate` notice to remove a feature, story or file.
 - `Remove` a feature, story or file.
 It is gone.
 - `Fix` a Bug, Defect or unreasonable Limit.